Distributed State Estimation for Linear Time-invariant Systems with Aperiodic Sampled Measurement

 where $h_k\in (0,h_{\max})$ with $h_{\max}$ being some positive number to be determined.
 In addition, the sampling instants are monotonically increasing sequences satisfying $\lim\limits_{k\rightarrow\infty}t_k=\infty$.
-As in \cite{laila2002open,karafyllis2007small,nesic2009explicit,sferlazza2018time,oishi2010stability} and \cite{sferlazza2021state}, we define the parameter $h_{\max}$ as the \emph{maximum allowable sampling period}.
+As in \cite{laila2002open,karafyllis2007small,nesic2009explicit,sferlazza2018time,oishi2010stability} and \cite{sferlazza2021state}, we define the parameter $h_{\max}$ as an \emph{\myr estimated allowable sampling bound}.
 While the computation of this quantity is very challenging, its knowledge is imperative to deal with aperiodic sampling.